Baduit/C-WebSnake/README.md

 Run `/opt/cheerp/bin/clang++ -std=c++1z -target cheerp -O2 main.cpp -o main.js`
 On Windows the path of the compiler is different but arguments are the same.

-You must have Cheep to compile it: https://github.com/leaningtech/cheerp-meta
+You must have Cheep installed to compile it: https://github.com/leaningtech/cheerp-meta

 But if you can't or don't want to there is already the output file (main.js) in the repo.

 ## How to run
-Open the file main.html with favorite browser (Firefox of course) like that.
+Open the file main.html with your favorite browser (Firefox of course) like that.
 `firefox main.html`

-But it is also hosted on my raspberry pi and availble online here: https://www.baduit.eu/snake/main.html.
+But it is also hosted on my raspberry pi and available online here: https://www.baduit.eu/snake/main.html.
 (If the link does not work it probably means I am experimenting stuff on my pi)

 ## Todo
 * Add a way to configure the speed